Pedagogical Approaches

 School Calendar

-If you wish to match pedagogical days or holiday seasons with the children of your district, you can check out your local school service centre’s calendar.
-This is not mandatory, but it can be nice so you can coordinate activities, meetings and outings with friends.
+If you wish to match pedagogical days or holidays with the children of your district, you can check out your local school board or service center’s calendar.
+It isn’t mandatory to follow the school calendar, but it can make it easy to coordinate activities, meetings and outings with friends who are in school.

 Schedule

-You can plan a schedule and follow a typical day, just like your child would have in school.
-This isn’t mandatory either, but it helps some kids with time references as to when French class is over and recess starts!
+You can create a schedule and follow a typical day, just like your child would have in school.
+This isn’t mandatory either, but it helps some children to frame their day, for example, to anticipate when French class will be over and when recess can start!

-Don’t forget that your child is not in a classroom with 25 other kids, and your teaching will be one-on-one.
-Number of hours spent teaching will be different at home than at school (often less hours are needed, but you need to adapt to your child’s rhythm).
+Remember that your child isn’t in a classroom with 25 other kids, and your teaching will be one-on-one (or few-on-one).
+The number of hours spent teaching will be different at home than at school.
+Often fewer hours are needed, but you will need to adapt this to your child’s rhythm.

 Benefits

-• Offers a known and understood structure to your entourage and education professionals.
-This does not mean that your experience will be all serious and stiff.
-Your adventure will have a specific structure and will reflect your personality.
-A line of conduct will help, providing markers while helping you adjust learning, all so your child will be able to acquire knowledge and consolidate it.
+• Offers a structure that is familiar and well-understood by education professionals and those around you and your family.
+This does not mean that your experience will be all serious and stiff, but that your adventure will have structure and will reflect your personality.
+The Traditional Approach is like a guideline, providing you with benchmarks for your child, allowing you to adjust your child’s learning in order to acquire knowledge and consolidate it.

-• Once in place, this reassuring structure allows to enhance the learning experience with games, projects, educational outings and any other complement that would also be offered in school.
-It will even be possible to have even more of these educational moments since your number of students is way lower than in an ordinary classroom.
+• Once in place, this reassuring structure allows you to enhance your child’s learning experience with games, projects, educational outings and any other complementary activity that would also be offered in school.
+Often you can include even more of these educational moments than a child would encounter in school, since you have fewer learners than in an ordinary classroom.

 • You will be able to adjust your teachings to your child’s learning speed.
-It is a great benefit to be able to explore a notion longer if needed or to dig deeper into notions that have been acquired rapidly.
+It is useful to be able to explore a concept longer, if needed, or to dig deeper into concepts that have been rapidly acquired.

-• Enables you to adapt the structure prescribed by the government to your child’s rhythm, all while following a chronological progression of learning as expected by the Ministry of Education.
-It can also give way to your child’s particular interests, to stimulate other types of learning once the notions are seen and acquired.
+• Enables you to adapt the structure imposed by the government to your child’s rhythm, all while following a chronological progression of learning as expected by the Ministry of Education.
+It can also give way to your child’s particular interests, to stimulate other types of learning once the required concepts are seen and acquired.

-It will mean hours of preparation and research, but once all is in place, you will live a homeschooling experience in accordance with your journey and your school service centre’s.
+You should plan on spending many hours on preparation and research with this approach, but once everything is in place, you will have a homeschooling experience that is in line with both your own pathway and your school board or service center’s.

 Drawbacks

-• Following an imposed rhythm might prove difficult, and your planning may need regular adjustment.
+• It can sometimes be difficult to follow a premade schedule, and your planning may need regular adjustment.
 Remember that you are not in class and that a one-on-one teaching style will allow a faster cruising speed.
 You can modify or complement your curriculum to better foster the joy of learning.

-• When accomodating learning disabilities, your planning could get a little behind on its schedule.
+• When accommodating learning disabilities, your plan could get behind-schedule.
 You will then have to find solutions and/or additional activities to fit your needs.

-• Materials are rarely complete on their own.
+• Traditional educational materials are rarely complete on their own.
 It is hard to rely solely on workbooks sold in bookstores.
-This means it may take longer to search for curricula, even if a lot of ready-to-use material is available, to ensure a rich learning experience.
+This means it may take longer to search for curricula, even when a lot of ready-to-use material is available, to ensure your child has a rich learning experience.

-• Its possible that you feel pressure to follow the same rhythm imposed in school, even though the learning environment is not the same.
-This could create a less-positive educational experience for you and your child.
+• You may feel pressure to follow the same rhythm adopted by your local school, even though your child’s learning environment is not the same.
+This could create a less-than-positive educational experience for both you and your child.

 • The cost of workbooks and recommended books can easily become overwhelming for a family, both for those with only one learner or for those with many, since it is the family budget that will cover these costs.